danielliao66/eslab/README.md

             "help": "WiFi Password",
             "value": "\"thepassword\""
         ```
         ii.
-Go to cmd to find your server’s IP address (ipconfig)
+Go to cmd to find your server’s IP address:
+        In cmd, type in
+        ```bash
+        ipconfig /all
+        ````
+        then you will see in one row IPv4 Address, and your server's IP address comes right after.
         iii.
-Change the IP address in wifi.cpp to your server’s IP address
+Change the IP address in ./mbed_final/wifi.cpp to your server’s IP address

     - Python:

         iv.
-Go to server.py and change the host to your server’s IP address and make sure the wifi is the same as stm32's, i.e. the one stated in iii.
+Go to ./python/server.py and change the host to your server’s IP address and make sure the wifi is the same as stm32's, i.e. the one mentioned in iii.

     b.
 Stm32